 Our approach: We aim to connect principles of regenerative agriculture to outcomes across four key areas:

 Our key principles: We encourage six key principles of regenerative agriculture that promote healthy soil and reduce the need for synthetic pesticides and fertilizer.

 Video: Benefits of Regenerative Agriculture and a hopeful solution to climate change.

-- Multi-day workshops to educate farmers on the principles of regenerative agriculture to date with 200 farms representing over 250,000 acres in attendance in year 1.
+- Multi-day workshops to educate farmers on the principles of regenerative agriculture to date with 200 farms representing over 250,000 acres.

 - One-on-one technical support to transition to regenerative agricultural systems (and adaptive grazing systems where relevant) with:

 - 45 farmers across the Northern Plains (North Dakota, Saskatchewan and Manitoba) equating to approximately 50,000 acres.

 - 24 wheat farmers across the Southern Plains (Kansas) equating to approximately 17,000 acres.

 - 3 dairies in the Great Lakes Region (Western Michigan) equating to approximately 1,500 acres.

 - Soil health, biodiversity, water, and economic analysis on one field per farm over 3+ years to assess key outcomes associated with transitions to regenerative systems.